 - Learn of resources available to them when running for public office and learn how women serve their communities in elected, appointed and staff capacities.

-- Meet with successful women business leaders in the Kansas City community and understand their journeys, challenges and perspectives of the glass ceiling.
+- Meet with successful women business leaders in the community and understand their journeys, challenges and perspectives of the glass ceiling.

 - Better understand and appreciate the issues confronting women leaders of color and how they address them.

-- Gain a “big picture” understanding of the issues facing rural Missouri – including emerging worldwide trends and how they impact Missouri, and how these trends affect those living and working in Kirksville
+- Gain a “big picture” understanding of the issues facing rural Missouri – including emerging worldwide trends and how they impact Missouri, and how these trends affect those living and working in northern Missouri

 - Understand the changes rural Missouri is reacting to, what national or state agriculture policy changes are